SebastienBoissiere/SebastienBoissiere/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on SSW.People and SSW.Rules
 - 💬 Ask me about Gatsby, React, .Net
 - 📫 How to reach me:
   - [Twitter](@boissiere_Seb)